The intrauterine system (IUS)

-- You can get the IUS removed whenever you want.
-Your previous fertility will return within one month after the IUS is removed.
+- You can get the IUS removed whenever you want

-- The IUS is great for women with heavy or painful periods as it usually makes periods lighter and less painful.
-Lighter or no monthly bleeding is not harmful to your body and will not affect future fertility.
+- The IUS is great if you have heavy or painful periods, as it usually makes periods lighter and less painful.
+Many users stop getting periods with the IUS.
+Lighter or no monthly bleeding is not harmful and will not affect future fertility

 What are the disadvantages of the IUS?

-- The most common side effects of the IUS are lighter and fewer days of bleeding, and some irregular bleeding.
-Some users stop having a monthly period.
-Bleeding changes should settle within the first few months of use.
+- The most common side effects of the IUS are lighter and fewer days of bleeding, or irregular bleeding.
+Many users stop having a monthly period.
+Irregular bleeding or spotting should settle within the first six months of use.

-- A small number of women may experience other side effects due to the hormone, such as acne, headaches, breast tenderness, nausea, weight gain, dizziness or mood changes.
+- A small number of users may experience other side effects due to the hormone in the IUS, such as acne, headaches, or breast tenderness.
 These usually settle down after the first few months of use.

 How do I know the IUS is still in place?